 If you train several days a week in a humid gym and you use chalk regularly, then you should try to clean your bar once per week.
 That is, once a week with a full maintenance routine (more on this below).

 Whenever you use chalk, it’s ideal to brush it out of the knurling after the session.
 It doesn’t take long to get most of the chalk out of the knurling.
-You don’t have do the full maintenance routine each time you do this.
+You don’t have to do the full maintenance routine each time you do this.

 If you forget to scrape the chalk off the bar after some session, don’t worry.
 The bar will be fine.
-But you shouldn’t make a habit of letting the chalk build up from session to session.
+But you shouldn’t make a habit of letting the chalk build-up from session to session.

-If you only use the bar 2-3 times per week in dry, climate-controlled gym and rarely use chalk, you’d only need to clean the bar every other month.
+If you only use the bar 2-3 times per week in a dry, climate-controlled gym and rarely use chalk, you’d only need to clean the bar every other month.